Seeebas/xPocket/README.md

 # xPocket

 A personal finance app.

-This app allow user to controle month expenses and also add budget an view it's progress each month
+This app allow user to control monthly expense and view it's progress each month.
+Also allow user to add a budget and view it's progress each month.

 ### App overview: